AdobeDocs/campaign.en/help/v8/dev/api/get-started-apis.md

 ---
 # Get started with Campaign REST APIs {#get-started-apis}

+>[!AVAILABILITY]
+>
+>This capability is only available on-demand, for all Campaign FDA environments.
+It is **not** available for Campaign FFDA deployments.
+To gain access, contact your Adobe representative.

 >[!CAUTION]
 >
 >Before performing API calls, please check the scale limitations corresponding to your license agreement.
 For more on this, refer to [this page](https://helpx.adobe.com/legal/product-descriptions/campaign-standard.html#ITInfrastructureResourcesbyActiveProfilesTiers).